Opel Rekord Series B: Brakes

+Launch

 At launch the entry level 1492cc two door Rekord came with a domestic market manufacturer's recommended price of DM 6,980.
 At the other end of the range a factory built Rekord coupé L-6, powered by the six cylinder 2,605cc engine borrowed from the Kapitän, could be purchased for DM 9,570.
 Power assisted brakes were available for an extra DM 95, which was also the cost for specifying a four speed gear box in place of the standard three speed transmission.
 Rekord 1900S customers wishing to specify and pay for the GM Power-gilde two speed automatic transmission were required to find an extra DM 950.

+Production

 The Rekord B was produced between 1965 and 1966 for approximately ten months.
 During this period 296,627 were produced As before, the nearest competitor in terms of price, size, power and target market came from Ford.
 A new Ford Taunus 17M was introduced in 1964 and during a three-year production run would chalk up a total of 710,059 units.
 The Opel Rekord would never challenge the smaller cheaper Volkswagen Beetle for top slot in the West German sales charts, but the success of the Rekord B and its successors ensured that the Rekord's sales chart dominance in its own class was never again threatened by Ford Germany or anyone else.